yagiz-aydin/exchange-table/README.md

 # Let's Start

-This project is created with [Create React App](https://github.com/facebook/create-react-app).
-Ejected for requirement of some dependency updates
+This project is created with [@yagiz-aydin/boilerplate-cra](https://github.com/yagiz-aydin/boilerplate-cra)

 ## Requirements